tytydraco/yessleep/out/Buggy_Dougie.md

 Two days later, an officer pulled a director aside, face pale.

 "Doug’s been dead a couple of years.
-Lost his job a Twitter and jumped off his roof."
+Lost his job at Twitter and jumped off his roof.
+We got a warrant and exhumed the body, and well that was Doug in that coffin; DNA confirmed it."

+Nobody ever mentioned Doug again after that.

 ***Reorg***